Dance Classes in Whippany, NJ

 Jazz provides strong technical training for a dancer, set to upbeat music.
 Class reinforces many of the same things taught in ballet class, making it beneficial to pair the classes together.
 Jazz introduces new, modern terminology and movement methods including isolations, stretches, and the parallel position.
 Classes begin with a center warm-up that strengthens and stretches.
 Students then practice across the floor and in the center with a culminating combination.

-Hip hop for children is a fun and exciting class that offers an alternative to ballet and tap.
-Class includes some elements of jazz technique including stretches, isolations, and core strengthening.
-Students are taught hip hop steps including floor work, freezes, and turns.
+Hip hop is a fun and exciting class that offers an alternative to classical training options such as ballet and tap.
+Our hip hop classes include some elements of jazz technique including stretches, isolations, and core strengthening.
+Students are taught hip hop steps such as floor work, freezes, and turns.
 Hip hop is very energetic and unique in that it allows dancers to perform with freedom of movement, adding in their own personalities.

 Acrobatic training builds flexibility and upper body strength.
 Tricks such as handstands, cartwheels and rolls are taught.
 As levels progress, tricks like walkovers, handsprings and aerials are introduced.

 Stretch, leaps, and turns is a class dedicated solely to those three areas of dance technique.
 Class is taught from a non-genre specific background, so students will focus on jazz, ballet, and modern technique as well as lyrical and contemporary styles.
 A typical class includes a center stretch and across the floor exercises, with center work focusing on petite allegro and turns.
 Occasionally, class focus will shift to conditioning and strengthening.
 This class does not do a recital dance, as its intention is to build strong, technical dancers.